brazil

 background

 The mechanisms and contribution of host genetic, immunologic, and epidemiologic factors to protection and predisposition to TB are poorly understood.
-To address that, we will utilize data and specimens collected in RePORT-Brazil, from ~2,000 close contacts of TB cases.
-We will complete 2 years of follow-up of all close contacts to identify those who progress to culture-confirmed TB disease (N=40 total) and those at risk for incipient TB.
-This prospective study design will enable us to examine our primary hypothesis that there are immunogenetic pathophysiologic underpinnings of progressing to active TB (1° endpoint) and incipient TB (2° endpoint), and these variables, together with epidemiologic factors such as HIV, will improve predicting progression to TB disease.
+To address that, we are using data and specimens collected in RePORT-Brazil, from ~2,000 close contacts of TB cases (Phase 1).
+After 2 years of follow-up of all close contacts, we identified those who progressed to TB disease and those at risk for incipient TB.
+This prospective study design will enable us to examine our primary hypothesis that there are immunogenetic pathophysiologic underpinnings of progressing to active TB (1°endpoint) and incipient TB (2° endpoint), and these variables, together with epidemiologic factors such as HIV, will improve predicting progression to TB disease.

 aims